Benjamin’s Beaver Creek

 The resort is located just five miles southwest of downtown Gaylord, nestled between Otsego Lake and thousands of acres of state forest with a 18-hole championship golf course, The Natural as our neighbors to the north.
 Because of Benjamin’s Beaver Creeks central location, you are just a short scenic drive from Northern Michigan’s many varied treasures.
 Just an hour to Mackinaw City, Traverse City, Harbor Springs and the tunnel of trees this is a breathtaking ride along Lake Michigan and through the northern forest.
 Less than an hours drive will take you to casinos, several canoe liveries and some of the best downhill skiing in Michigan.

-Less than five minutes from the resort, the city of Gaylord offers, fine dining in over 40 restaurants, exciting nightlife, great shopping in dozens of specialty shops plus national chains such as Wal-Mart, Kmart, Kohl’s, Old Navy, Home Depot, and many more.
+Less than five minutes from the resort, the city of Gaylord offers the Midwest’s only free ranging elk herd offers a unique wilderness experience, dining in over 40 restaurants, exciting nightlife, great shopping in dozens of specialty shops plus national chains such as Wal-Mart, Kmart, Kohl’s, Old Navy, Home Depot, and many more.
 The city itself is done in a Bavarian theme and offers many events including Alpine-Fest and the number one rated County Fair in Northern Michigan.